 - Brass drain valve on selected hot water heaters

-- Magnesium anode rod protects tank from rust for selected hot water heaters
+- Magnesium anode rod protects the tank from rust for selected hot water heaters

 - Temperature and pressure valve included with hot water heaters